 Now, we should prep our workspace.
 Move the barbecue from its nook if you need the extra flexibility to reach all the spots you wouldn’t usually reach.
 If available to you, it’s a good idea to put down cardboard or newspaper to place the various barbecue parts onto as you clean, and to avoid defacing your deck with grease, oil, and other gross barbecue gunk.
 If you already have a barbecue mat, like the Big Boy Slop Sucker, this should do just fine.
 You should also have a few rags, or lots of paper towel handy, as well as your barbecue brush of choice (don't have one?
 Choose one by clicking here).
+We recommend getting a new brush before every summer.

 The Good Stuff

 It’s time to start cleaning, but what are you going to use?
-We have a secret weapon up our proverbial sleeve that works a treat for deep-cleaning all the grime and grease off your barbecue and that’s our Barbecue Cleaner and Degreaser.
+We have a secret weapon up our proverbial sleeve that works a treat for deep-cleaning all the grime and grease off your barbecue and that’s our Brander Cleaner and Degreaser.
 It’s a weapon that is most feared by burnt-on barbecue grime (the hardest stuff to clean off).
 One bottle of it is more than enough to one-two punch your barbecue inside out.

 Watch this quick video about our Brander Cleaner and Degreaser